 That translates to billions of dollars for our clients.

-The first thing you have to do when you make a claim is to make sure the injury or illness you are suffering from is included in the terms of your coverage.
-Policies can be long and complicated, but they do contain important information to know.
+The first thing you have to do when you make a claim is to make sure the injury or illness you are suffering from is included in the terms of your coverage policy.
+You can gain a good base-level understanding of your policy by contacting — and ideally sitting down with — your insurance provider.

 To maximise your chances of receiving a fair and speedy payment on your insurance claim, you should have legal representation.
 Having an expert in your corner gives you access to advice about what you are truly owed, whether the insurance company’s offer is fair and whether your claim has a chance of being honoured.

 There are a great deal of policies and procedures involved with insurance claims.
-These can slow down the process of you receiving payments.
-With that said, when you are in pain and unable to work, you need the money as quickly as possible.
-Having a solicitor on your side can help you make your voice heard if the insurer is being too slow to pay or unfairly rejects your claim.
+These can slow down the process of receiving payments, potentially causing claimants unsustainable financial losses.
+Having a solicitor on your side can help you make your voice heard if the insurer is too slow to pay or unfairly rejects your claim.

 Contact us for no-obligation legal advice about your claim.